wh-alice/mig_visualstudio/vs/extensibility-internals/what-s-new-in-the-source-control-plug-in-api-version-1.2.md

 ---
-title: "What&#39;s New in the Source Control Plug-in API Version 1.2" ms.custom: ""
+title: "What&#39;s New in the Source Control Plug-in API Version 1.2 | testtitle" ms.custom: ""
 ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"